 A large service sector generally demonstrates a complex business environment and a strong educational foundation in a country.
 The higher the proportion of employees in the sector as well as the percentage of services contributing to GDP shows New Zealand’s educated workforce and increasingly complex network of businesses.
 A healthy services industry is a very attractive attribute for foreign direct investment (FDI) and generally bodes well for international trade.

-Services in New Zealand: a breakdown of the market
+Services Sector in New Zealand: a breakdown of the market

 Below, we outline a breakdown of the larger elements in New Zealand’s service sector: